Purity and 2-Calabi-Yau categories: Applications

 \subsection{Semistable coherent sheaves on surfaces}

-Let $X$ be a connected $d$-dimensional projective scheme over $k$, an algebraically closed field of characteristic zero.
-We start by collecting some background facts on moduli of coherent sheaves, following \cite{MR2665168}. \smallbreak A coherent sheaf $\CF$ is said to have pure $i$-dimensional support if $\CF$ has $i$-dimensional support, and so does every nontrivial subsheaf $\CF'\subset \CF$.
+Let $X$ be a connected $d$-dimensional\footnote{Meaning that the maximal dimension the components of $X$ is $d$.} projective scheme over $k$, an algebraically closed field of characteristic zero.
+We start by collecting some background on moduli of coherent sheaves, following \cite{MR2665168}. \smallbreak A coherent sheaf $\CF$ is said to have pure $i$-dimensional support if $\CF$ has $i$-dimensional support, and so does every nontrivial subsheaf $\CF'\subset \CF$.
 Every coherent sheaf $\mathcal{F}$ on $X$ admits a unique torsion filtration